dyne/dnscrypt-proxy/README-WINDOWS.markdown

 These entries are automatically created/updated when installing the service.

-Plugins should be listed as full paths to .DLL files, optionally followed by a coma and plugin-specific arguments.
+Plugins should be listed as paths to the `.DLL` files, optionally followed by a coma and plugin-specific arguments.

 The service should be restarted after the registry has been updated.